What Is Dr. BYUN’s Famous Midface Lift?

 The midface lift, or vertical face lift, can provide an answer to all of the above issues.
-This lift, studied and developed by facial plastic surgeon Dr. Byun for over 20 years, targets the cheek and jowl areas that often suffer from drooping, thereby reversing the effects of age on the face.
+This lift has been studied, developed, and applied for over 20 years by famous facial plastic surgeon Dr. BYUN.
+It targets the cheek and jowl areas that often suffer from drooping, by pulling the tissues Up and In.
+This significantly changes the appearance of these areas, reversing the effects of age on the face.

 Midface Lift Candidacy

-You may be a good candidate for midface lift if you are bothered by sagging or drooping in your upper cheek and lower eyelid area.
-You might have a “heaviness” under your cheeks, prominent nasolabial folds or “hollowness” in the area under your eyes.
+You may be a good candidate for a midface lift if you are bothered by sagging or drooping in your upper cheek and lower eyelid area.
+You might have a “heaviness” under your cheeks, prominent nasolabial folds, or “hollowness” in the area under your eyes.

-To prepare for midface lift with Dr. Byun, you must stop smoking several weeks prior to surgery.
+To prepare for a midface lift with Dr. BYUN, you must stop smoking several weeks prior to surgery.
 You also need to stop taking certain medications or adjust your current medications if they raise the risk of surgical complications like bleeding.
-Dr. Byun’s team will provide you with a complete list of medications to avoid.
+Dr. BYUN’s team will provide you with a complete list of medications to avoid.